snuarrow/pubgStatz/README.md

 ## To-Do:
 ### Iteration 1:
 - [x] Get The API-requests Working
-- [x] Get Player data, match data and match telemetry data using the API
+- [x] Get single player data, match data and match telemetry data using the API
+- [ ] Get huge amount of data from different matches and different players
 - [ ] Save the data to database and sort and categorize it so it can be accessed later
 - [ ] Analyze data from the database (in the first iteration this should be done as easily as possible.
 No front-end, react, js or any other stuff.)